Welcome to today's edition of the Rush 24-7 podcast.

 Where's the public shame in Atlanta, Georgia?

-Atlanta, Georgia, you know this uh this story?
+Atlanta, Georgia, you know this story?

-You you probably uh probably haven't heard much about this.
+You probably haven't heard much about this.

-It's the Atlanta Public School System, which has spent the last decade cheating on its tests.
+It's the Atlanta public school system, which has spent the last decade cheating on its tests.

-Not not the schoolboys, not the schoolgirls.
+Not the schoolboys, not the schoolgirls.

-They d they haven't been doing the cheating.
+They haven't been doing the cheating.

-And then what happens is the teachers all take them home and have uh have have what they call changing parties, where they invite uh a big bunch of teachers around, they sit around with extra supplies of erasers, and they score out all the incorrect answers.
+And then what happens is the teachers all take them home and have what they call changing parties, where they invite a big bunch of teachers around.

-Because you know what it's like uh, you know, in the public school system, so they put uh what is the capital of Paris?
+Because you know what it's like in the public school system.

-Uh what is the capital of France, and uh the kid puts Moscow or whatever.
+And the kid puts Moscow or whatever.

-Because with some of these teachers you can't be too careful.
+Because with some of these teachers, you can't be too careful.

-So they they correct the thing, they put the correct answers in, and they mail them in to Washington with enough correct test answers so they can qualify for no child left behind, which is a classic federal program.
+So they correct the thing, they put the correct answers in, and they mail them in to Washington with enough correct test answers so they can qualify for no child left behind, which is a classic federal program.

 In order to get the money, you've got to reach a certain threshold.

-Uh so what does that mean?
+So what does that mean?

-Instead of teaching the kids to to reach that threshold, I mean, come on, man, get real, get reasonable.
+Instead of teaching the kids to reach that threshold, I mean, come on, man, get real, get reasonable.

-Uh that's way too much like hard work.
+That's way too much like hard work.

-It's easy just to take the stupid kids' stupid answers and take them home and and write in all the correct answers yourself.
+It's easy just to take the stupid kids' stupid answers and take them home and write in all the correct answers yourself.

-They've been doing this for ten years.
+They've been doing this for 10 years.

 The superintendent approved of it.